rodhash/rodhash/README.md

 ### Hello !

-My name is Rodrigo Hashimoto, most of my friends call me by my last name

 - 📌 I'm ...............................................
 Senior Unix & Automation analyst by day and Developer for fun
 - 🔭 I’m currently working on .............
 Automations / Ansible / Docker / Unix / Private Cloud
 - 🎖️ I'm certified on ............................
 IBM (AIX 6/7) / LPI2-Novel / ICS / RedHat / Azure / Terraform *(WIP)*
 - 🌱 I’m currently learning ..................
-Node ecosystem, Express and all it's glory
+Node ecosystem, Express and all of it's glory
 - 🕺 I’m looking to collaborate on ......
 JS or Python projects
 - 🤔 One of my favorite phrases ........
 When everything is priority, nothing is priority (Max Geringher)
 - ⚡ Fun fact about me .......................
 I don't like most social media, too distractive!
 Preferred contact: email/cel/linkedin